JenniferShelton/dc_2016_04/lessons/01_intro_and_cloud_setup.md

 ## Learning Objectives

-* Understand benefits of working on a remote computer system
+* Explain the necessity and benefits of working on a remote computer system.
-* Be able to connect to a cloud instance via **secure shell (SSH)**
+* Employ connection to a cloud instance via **secure shell (SSH)**.
-* Check the available resources and file system on your remote machine
+* Assess the available resources and file system on your remote machine.
-* Keep background processes working in the cloud with `tmux`
+* Implement `tmux` to keep background processes working in the cloud.

 There are a number of reasons why accessing a remote machine is invaluable to any scientist working with large datasets.
 In the early history of computing, working on a remote machine was standard practice - computers were bulky and expensive.